Comandon XO Single Cask Borderies Cognac

 Learn more about the different Cognac growth areas

-The Grosperrin 18 years Bois Ordinaire de l'Ile d'Oléron Cognac is a rare Cognac from the island of Oléron.
+The Grosperrin 18 years Bois Ordinaires de l'Ile d'Oléron Cognac is a rare Cognac from the island of Oléron.
 It is aged for over 18 years and comes from a small property located in Saint-Pierre-d'Oléron.
 It is 30 times rarer than a Grande Champagne of the same age.

 The sandy terroir from the Ile d'Oléron benefits from the influence of the Gulf Stream and has Mediterranean-like sunshine.
 The island is known as "the island of herbs" due to its unique plants such as mimosa and tamaris.
 The current owner has retired and the last harvest was in 2007, with only 3 previous harvests remaining.
 Each year, Grosperrin buys one year by tacit contract to continue the aging process in their cellars, where a light reduction is made before it is put into barrels.

-The best way to bring out the flavors is to enjoy the cognac neat.
+The best way to bring out the flavors is to enjoy the Cognac neat.

 Nose: Rather dense.
 Fruity, a bit butter and some vanilla, spices like saffron, no disturbing alcohol despite the higher ABV.
 A fairly complex but balanced whole, has a bit of a whisky vibe.
 Taste: A spicy begin followed by fruit (citric like grapefruit), some oak and a whisper of vanilla.
 Finish:...